AlbusMa/AIAero/README.md

 ## Acknowledgments

-XFLUIDS has received financial support from the following fundings:
+AIAero project has received financial support from the following fundings:

 The National Natural Science Foundation of China (Grant No. 92152301)